Friday, 14 February 2025

 Castle Crag 300m 1hr 10mins 2hrs 22mins

 Latrigg was just a 3-mile drive away, and we parked in the empty Skiddaw car park beyond Underscar.
-We followed a track for wheelchairs to the summit, passing the viewpoint over Keswick and Derwentwater, which were covered in a lighter shade of grey.
+We followed a track for wheelchairs to the summit, passing the viewpoint over Keswick and Derwentwater, which were smothered in a lighter shade of grey.
 We found a small stone at the summit, engraved as such but easily portable if anyone wanted to change the grid reference of this low, flat but worthy Wainwright.
 We skipped down to the car by a direct route, not exactly a Fandango.
-It was still not time for a morning coffee so we headed 3 or 4 miles up the shores of Bassenthwaite and parked at the Forestry Commission which now charges 50p for every 15 minutes and then produces a map that is guaranteed to mislead along the forest trail as in twists its way to the summit.
-It was still morning and I suggested Castle Crag as the next hill.

-There were good views towards Rossthwaite, and towards the high fells leading to Scafell Pike.
+There were good views towards Rossthwaite and the high fells leading to Scafell Pike.
 The cloud level and snow line were intermingled.
 We explored the quarry before returning to the car, very happy with the three walks we had made on a day that could have been no fun had we stayed in or attempted Skiddaw.
 We still had time to visit the outdoor shops in Keswick before returning to the Keswick Hostel.

 Keswick from Latrigg